Highly rated local moving companies for Washington DC to Cleveland moves

 How life is different in Washington DC vs. Cleveland

-- Cleveland's public transportation has a score of 8 out of 10 versus Washington DC's higher score of 9.
+- Cleveland’s public transportation score of 8 out of 10 is lower than Washington DC’s score of 9.

 - Cleveland is less walkable than Washington DC with a score of 57 out of 100 vs Washington DC’s 77 out of 100.

-- Cleveland has a bike-friendliness score 52 out of 100, which means it isn't as accessible to and safe for cyclists as Washington DC, which has a score of 70 out of 100.
+- Cleveland has a bike-friendliness score of 52 out of 100, which means it isn’t as accessible or safe for cyclists as Washington DC, which has a score of 70.

-- Cleveland and Washington DC have a similar crime rate.
+- Cleveland and Washington DC have a similar crime rate with scores of 63.41 and 60.37, respectively.

-Other things to consider for your Washington DC vs. Cleveland move
+Other things to consider for your Washington DC to Cleveland move

 - Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.